-In addition, other improvement actions (9-12 below) have been agreed during the year that are not specifically covered by the above in order to enhance compliance with the Council's Local Code of Corporate Governance:
+In addition, other improvement actions (9-13 below) have been agreed during the year that are not specifically covered by the above in order to enhance compliance with the Council's Local Code of Corporate Governance:

-- 9) Strengthen resource capacity and skills in the Procurement function to better support Service Managers to comply with the Council's procurement strategy and procedures, and to undertake contract monitoring to demonstrate delivery of value for money. - 10) Enhance the Performance Management Framework through the full application of appropriate and proportionate self-assessment processes in all Council services as a self-evaluation tool to demonstrate achievement of Best Value. - 11) Review and update the Financial Regulations and policies, procedures and guidelines of the key financial planning, management and administration processes linked to the Financial Regulations to reflect changes arising from organisation structures and systems. - 12) Provide ongoing leadership training for officers relating to their roles and responsibilities to apply procedures and practices with a focus on new or refreshed policies.
+- 9. Strengthen resource capacity and skills in the Procurement function to better support Service Managers to comply with the Council's procurement strategy and procedures, and to undertake contract monitoring to demonstrate delivery of value for money. - 10.
+Enhance the Performance Management Framework through the full application of appropriate and proportionate self-assessment processes in all Council services as a self-evaluation tool to demonstrate achievement of Best Value. - 11.
+Review and update the Financial Regulations and policies, procedures and guidelines of the key financial planning, management and administration processes linked to the Financial Regulations to reflect changes arising from organisation structures and systems. - 12.
+Provide ongoing leadership training for officers relating to their roles and responsibilities to apply procedures and practices with a focus on new or refreshed policies. - 13.
+In 2019/20 meeting dates were aligned in order that reports would go to CMT or Financial Monitoring prior to Audit Committee or Council where appropriate.
+Unfortunately, the reporting process did not improve to the extent anticipated and therefore it is essential moving forward that both CMT and Audit Committee are given their place in terms accurate and timeous reports being provided to allow full analysis and scrutiny of financial matters which will help to ensure greater transparency of practice and stronger governance.